myaouri/Creating-a-DataFrame/README.md

     -  Generate a DataFrame from the dictionary of tuples
     -  Print the DataFrame

-2 Select, add, delete.
+2 Select, add, delete :

     -  Create a DataFrame and take a look at it
-    -  list of Columns
+    -  List of Columns
     -  Select a column of the DataFrame
     -  Select using index
         -   Select rows
         -   Select columns

     -  Arthmetic vectorized using a string
     -  Arithmetic vectorized operation using add, sub...etc
         -   Using substraction
         -   Using add method
         -   Using multiplication
     -  Deleting a column
     -  Adding a column
         -   Using a scalar
         -   Using a list
         -   Using insert method
-        -